Taming the noise, one plate at a time

 • Onion – provides the base flavour, along with the garlic, to the sauce.

-• Parmesan – a classic Napoli doesn’t usually have parmesan but I couldn’t resist – got to have a bit of parmy on there!
+• Parmesan cheese – a classic Napoli doesn’t usually have parmesan but I couldn’t resist – got to have a bit of parmy on there!
+You can also finish the pasta off with my Pangrattto breadcrumbs for added crunch and texture.

 two bowls of Penne Napoli topped with parmesan and basil